 People all over the globe are finally waking up to the realisation that not all cannabis compounds are bad for you.
-Most of us are now aware that we can extract this chemical bounty from a marijuana plant and filter it into a compound that doesn’t make us high – but still gives us all of the health and wellbeing benefits associated with this, one of natures’ earliest medicines.
+Most of us are now aware that we can extract this chemical bounty from a marijuana plant and filter it into a compound that doesn’t make us high – but still gives us all of the wellbeing benefits associated with this, one of natures’ earliest supplements.

 The Million Methods For Imbibing CBD

 OK, so we exaggerated a little, but there are many, ways that you can ingest your daily dose of CBD goodness.
 Rest assured that none of them involve anything invasive.
 Just like most supplements, Cannabidiol is usually taken orally but there are a few factors that can change that.
 In fact, the method by which you use your CBD supplements is causally related to the desired result.

 For example: if you have sprained your ankle, a topical cream is best used.
 This will apply the natural healing enzymes of the CBD directly to the point of issue.
 On the other hand, if you have an upset stomach, CBD cream isn’t going to do the job.
 You will likely need an oral supplement to meet your needs.

 Bioavailability is another factor to consider.
 If we break the word down it is easier to understand. ‘bio- ‘as in ‘affecting or of the body’ and ‘availability’ – in other words, how much CBD is available for your body to use.
 When you swallow this oil the bioavailability goes down because most of the goodness is lost to the digestive system.
 When you use a spray that dissolves on the tongue, however, it has saturated your capillaries and gone directly into the bloodstream.
 This makes for a better bioavailability to your CBD supplements.

 Some of the best known methods of CBD supplementation are: